 Who knew a simple egg dish could pack so much flavor.
 These Whole 30 Grilled Harissa Avocado Baked Eggs are about as simple as you can get and are loaded with flavor.
 Bonus, they keep you full, fueling you post-workout and long into your day.

-When I decided to do the Whole 30, I read countless blogs about how boring my food was going to be.
+When I decided to do the Whole 30, no one told me about things like Harissa Baked Eggs.
+I read countless blogs about how boring my food was going to be.
 How I would make the same 4 to 6 meals for 30 days.
 It would be a miracle, but food was going to be boring.
 And I was going to eat nothing but eggs and celery.
 And Luna bars.
 And I would live off coffee (ok, that last part is true).

 That’s just dumb.

 I did make a lot of eggs.
 But nothing about my food was boring.
 I met and made a Whole 30 Pose, with No Crumbs Left and BazaarLazarr.
 We rocked it.
 And you know what?
 Cooking with only real food actually got me back into a serious cooking grove.
 I am going to thank Whole 3o and its crazy-ass list and rules for reminding me I am the boss of my food and I can really get inspired.

 Now, you could go hard boil 60 eggs.

 Or get all sorts of motivated like me.
 I bet I know which one tastes better.

 A funky grilled spin on shakshuka eggs with a brush of spicy harissa which I learned to love while I was in Morocco and of course a little Girl Carnivore love – in which I discover that grilled avocados are incredibly good.